Car problems Renault

 Renault Espace – large MPV and its long-distance issues

-The Renault Espace is known for its space and comfort, but its complex electronics can cause problems.
-On models with air suspension this system can be prone to faults.
-Heavy use, such as towing a caravan, brings extra risks.
+The Renault Espace is known for its space and comfort, but the complex electronics can cause problems.
+In models with air suspension this system can be prone to faults.
+Heavy use, such as towing a caravan, brings additional risks.
 Cooling problems can then arise.
 The diesel engines are generally reliable, provided they are properly maintained.
 We recommend a preventive check of the cooling system and fluid levels before a long holiday trip.

 Read more: Renault Espace